1 9 7 6 – 1 9 7 7 (USA)

 16 x 30 minute episodes

-All of Holmes’ previous partners had been injured due to his continuing clumsiness and bad luck, so the theory is that Gregory “YoYo” Yoyonovich (named for his inventor) will be impervious to all Holmes-inspired mishaps.
+All of Holmes’ previous partners had been injured due to his continuing clumsiness and bad luck, so the theory is that the 427lb Gregory “YoYo” Yoyonovich (named for his inventor) will be impervious to all Holmes-inspired mishaps.

 YoYo suffered various indignities despite his many robotic advantages (an internal trash compactor, a photographic memory, etc), and whenever he shorted out, he was stuck uttering the phrase “bunko squad” over and over.